huguanjing/ghulab/resources.md

 ---
 layout: page
 title: Resources
-image: /img/profile.jpg
+subtitle: miscellaneous collections of websites, online classes, etc.
 ---

-Miscellaneous collections of websites, online classes, etc.
+- [Polyploidy Webinar](https://www.barkerlab.net/polyweb) - biweekly seminar about polyploidy

-[Cotton storymap](https://arcg.is/nOzaD) - a pretty cool depiction of cotton and agriculture and globalization and GMOs and many other topics, all in one pretty nifty story map developed by a new assistant professor in anthropology at Purdue.
+- [Cotton storymap](https://arcg.is/nOzaD) - a pretty cool depiction of cotton and agriculture and globalization and GMOs and many other topics, all in one pretty nifty story map developed by a new assistant professor in anthropology at Purdue.
 He is open to contributions from others.

-## Bioinformatics is easy
+## Bioinformatics is learnable

-## Phylogenetics is cool
-* [TimeTree](http://www.timetree.org/) - find out the divergence time between species